vocdoni/census3/README.md

       http://localhost:7788/api/tokens
 ```

-2. Wait to that the API service completes the token sync.
-It could take up to 10-20 minutes, even more, based on the number of holders and transactions.
-You can check the token sync status getting the token info:
+1. Wait for the API service to complete the token synchronization.
+It could take up to 10-20 minutes, even more, based on the number of holders and transactions (for this reason, high-traffic tokens like ETH are infeasible).
+You can check the token sync status by fetching the token info:
 ```sh
 curl -X GET \
       http://localhost:7788/api/tokens/0xFE67A4450907459c3e1FFf623aA927dD4e28c67a
 ```

-3. When the API ends, and the token reaches `synced` status (`token.status.synced = true`), its time to create a new census based on the default token strategy.
-This strategy is created during the token registration and just contains the holders of this token.
-To create the census with token holders, you need to know the `token.defaultStrategy` (from token info endpoint):
+1. When the token reaches `synced` status (`token.status.synced = true`), you can create a new census based on the default token strategy.
+This strategy is created during the token registration and just contains the holders of the token.
+To create the census with token holders, you need to know the `token.defaultStrategy` (from the token info endpoint):
 ```sh
 curl -X POST \
         --json '{"strategyID": <strategyId>, "anonymous": true}" \
         http://localhost:7788/api/censuses
 ```
-4. The last request will return a `queueId` which identifies the census creation and publication processes on the API queue.
-It will be completed in background.
-We can check if the task is done, it raised an error or was succesfully completed:
+1. The previous request will return a `queueId` which identifies the census creation and publication processes on the API queue.
+Census publication will be completed in the background.
+We can check if the task is done and whether it raised an error or was successfully completed:
 ```sh
 curl -X GET \
         http://localhost:7788/censuses/queue/<queueId>
 ```

-You can check and run the example using the [`example.sh` file](./example.sh):
+You can also automatically run this example using the [`example.sh` file](./example.sh):
 ```sh
 sh ./example.sh